0xRobinHo0d/PersistorX/README.md

 -s, --scan	| Scan all the available techniques --persist-only	| Show only the techniques applicable under the current user contexts -v, --version	| Show version info
+-h, --help    | Show the help and usage of the tool